WebOrigami/projector/README.md

 - Real code editor
 - LSP integration
 - JavaScript file cache resets
-- Build or serve
-- Deploy a site
+- Build, serve, or deploy a site
 - Help

 # Projects

 Projector’s user model is organized around _projects_: a folder tree of related files, generally identified by its root; see below.

-Within a project, Projector can edit text files: plain text, markdown, CSS, JSON, YAML, JavaScript, Origami, etc.Files are always viewed in the context of a project.
+Within a project, Projector can edit text files: plain text, markdown, CSS, JSON, YAML, JavaScript, Origami, etc. Files are always viewed in the context of a project.

 ## Project root and type

-For any given file (or folder, in the case of the Open Folder menu item), Projector establishes its associated root folder and type based on the file/folder’s location:
+When you open a file or folder, Projector establishes its associated root folder and type based on the file/folder’s location:

 1. From the location, Projector walks up the folder hierarchy looking for an Origami configuration file called `config.ori`.
 If found, the folder containing that file is the project root.
 The project type will be `origami`.
 Note: an `origami` project may also have a `package.json` at the root level.
 2. From the location, Projector walks up the folder hierarchy looking for an npm `package.json` file.
 If found, the folder containing that file is the project root.
 The project type will be `npm`.